Kafka on the Shore: Analysis

 Scholar Michael Seats compared the liminality of the novel to Jacques Derrida's exegesis of the concept of pharmakon.
 According to Seats, the novel's interpretations can be contradictory, and many can be correct.

 Through the lens of psychoanalytic theory, Kafka is a schizoid character suffering from a deep Oedipal curse.
 Kafka's heart is Kafka, his self-constructed personality, while his unconscious, the one who fulfilled the Oedipal prophecy of father-killing when he turned 15, is Crow.
 The character Sakura is interpreted as the embodiment of the "healed" personality, who is able to connect to the real world well.
 Kafka, stuck in the mirror stage, cannot cope with her care, as she has power over the symbolic order.
 The character Oshima represents the mind-body-spirit split within Kafka.
-The character Johnny Walker is a symbol of Julia Kristeva's concept of the partially constituted subject.
+The character Johnnie Walker is a symbol of Julia Kristeva's concept of the partially constituted subject.

 Understanding the novel

 After the story's release, Murakami's Japanese publisher invited readers to submit questions to its website on the meaning of the book.
 Murakami responded personally to around 1,200 of the 8,000 questions received.